StatCan/openmpp/documentation/GettingStarted/GettingStarted.md

 - A unique name in the name field.
 A timestamped name is automatically generated in the Name field (timestamped) when you click in it,
 - then click on the Notebook type you want.
   - For OpenM++, select the JupyterLab option.
-- If you are working with Protected B Data, select the Protected B checkbox
+- If you are working with Protected B Data, select the **Run in Protected B notebook** checkbox

-Scroll down to see the Launch Button.
-The Launch button will only be active after the above options are selected.
+Scroll down to see the **Launch Button.**  The Launch button will only be active after the above options are selected.

 ![Notebook screen](NewNBScreen02.png)